 175. Procedure for suspending or cancelling

-(1) This regulation applies if the Chief Officer considers there are grounds to suspend or cancel a licence and proposes to suspend or cancel it (the “proposed action”), unless regulation 176 applies.
+(1) This regulation applies if the Chief Officer considers there are grounds to suspend or cancel a licence and proposes to suspend or cancel it (the proposed action), unless regulation 176 applies.

 (2) The Chief Officer must give the licence holder a written notice that —